 Hi!
-My name is Hope Macaulay and I am 26 years old from the beautiful North Coast of Northern Ireland.
-I began my namesake contemporary luxury fashion brand when I graduated from Fashion & Textile Design at University in 2018.
+My name is Hope Macaulay and I am from the beautiful North Coast of Northern Ireland.
+I began my namesake contemporary luxury fashion brand at 22 years old when I graduated from Fashion & Textile Design at University in 2018.

 I am heavily involved in the creation process and the running of Hope Macaulay the brand, from designing prints to the creation of knitwear pieces to social media posts!
 Please see my About the brand page to find out more about my brand, my inspirations and my latest Q&A on our Instagram story highlights!

-We create my garments all over Northern Ireland, by a small team of knitters and seamstresses – and also myself!
+We create my garments all over Northern Ireland, by our team of 17 local hand knitters!
 We strongly believe in high quality, made-to-order, handmade garments, shopping small and supporting local women in our community.
 To meet our wonderful knitters, check out our Responsibility page!

 All our garments are handmade to order in small quantities and will take anywhere between 1-4 weeks to create especially for you.
 Please see product description for exact estimation.
 Made-to-order means we only create a garment when it has been ordered by one of our customers.
-This reduces waste and also means that we can create special custom garments specifically for you.
+This reduces waste and means that it is specially made for you!

 Our biodegradable nylon collection has been designed to be kinder to the planet and vegan friendly.
 Using new and innovative technology (the first of it’s kind), this collection biodegrades in around 5 years when disposed of in landfills, compared to more than 50 years for synthetics in general.
 This reduces the environmental impact and the amount of waste left to future generations.
 The yarn has also been manufactured by recycling processed water.